Rosewood Washington, DC

 Star Award of Excellence, AIA Northern Virginia

 The redevelopment of 1050 31st Street, NW, entailed a conversion of the property from office to hotel use.
-The hotel is one of the first urban US hotels operated under a six-star “Capella” flag and provides an ultra-luxury hotel product suitable for the top tier of business and leisure travelers, currently a significantly underserved segment in Washington, DC.
+The project was initially conceived for the Capella Hotel flag and provided an ultra-luxury hotel offering suitable for the top tier of business and leisure travelers, a significantly underserved segment in Washington, DC.

 The property includes 48 rooms, premium dining and lounge facilities, as well as a private board room for hotel guests, and is located on arguably the most desirable site in Georgetown, a market filled with historic structures and known for scarce development opportunities.